-The Student Code of Conduct applies at all locations of the College and all College activities wherever located and Central Lakes College Foundation owned student housing.
+The Student Code of Conduct applies at all locations of the College and all College activities wherever located.
 Student organizations are subject to the Code of Conduct and to the process in Part 4 of this procedure.

 For purposes of Policy 3.6 and Procedure 3.6.1 the following definitions apply: